 - Keep emotions in check.
 Conflict is hard for most people.
 Maybe you get angry or frustrated, or maybe you feel like crying.
 Although these feelings are typical, they can get in the way of resolving conflict.
 If you feel too emotional going into a situation, wait a bit if possible.
 Then work on remaining calm.
 Breathe slowly.
 Keep your voice even and firm.

 - Start small.
 At first, practice your new skills in situations that are low risk.
 For instance, try out your assertiveness on a partner or friend before tackling a difficult situation at work.
-Evaluate yourself afterward and tweak your approach as necessary.
+Evaluate yourself afterward and adjust your approach as needed.

 Remember, learning to be assertive takes time and practice.
 If you've spent years silencing yourself, becoming more assertive probably won't happen overnight.
 Or if anger leads you to be too aggressive, you may need to learn some anger management techniques.

 If despite your best efforts you're not making progress toward becoming more assertive, consider formal assertiveness training.
 And if certain issues such as anger, stress, anxiety or fear are getting in your way, consider talking with a mental health professional.
 The payoff will be worth it.
 By becoming more assertive, you can begin to express your true feelings and needs more easily.
 You may even find that you get more of what you want as a result.

 - Seaward BL.
 Simple assertiveness and healthy boundaries.
 In: Essentials of Managing Stress.
-4th ed.
-Burlington, Mass.: Jones & Bartlett Learning; 2017.
+5th ed.
+Jones & Bartlett Learning; 2021.

 - Seaward BL.
-Behavior modification.
-In: Managing Stress: Principles and Strategies for Health and Well-Being.
-8th ed.
-Burlington, Mass.: Jones & Bartlett Learning; 2015.
+Healthy boundaries: Behavior modification.
+In: Managing Stress: Skills for Self-Care, Personal Resiliency and Work-Life Balance in a Rapidly Changing World.
+10th ed.
+Jones & Bartlett Learning; 2022.

 - Bourne EJ.
 Being assertive.
 In: The Anxiety and Phobia Workbook.
-6th ed.
-Oakland, Calif.: New Harbinger Publications; 2015.
+7th ed.
+New Harbinger Publications; 2020.